latest update: 3 January 2018

 The FunctionalPhysicalObject 15 appears on the P&ID (15a) for topology reasons, showing its place in the plant network, and in the 3D plant model (17a), showing its location and details for its support and controls.

-The typing with an instance of ClassOfPhysicalObject (16) is done at declaration time, making the latter the "WholeLife" Requirements Class.
+The typing with an instance of ClassOfPhysicalObject (16) is done at declaration time, making the latter the "WholeLife" Physical Requirements Class.

 Procurement & Manufacturing